callumelder/PatternAnalysisReport/recognition/VisualTransformer_46420361/README.md

 ## Preprocessing
 ### Normalization
-Finding the mean and standard deviation (std) of the images allows to model to be more effective when training.
-The mean and std were calculated as ____ and ____ respectively.
+Finding the mean and standard deviation (std) of the images allows to model to be more effective.
+The mean and std were calculated as 0.1155 and 0.2224 for training and 0.1167 and 0.2228 for testing, respectively.

 ### Cropping
 As most of the image of the brain scan is black, wasted space, cropping can be added to improve model training.
 A crop size of 192 was found to be the most effective.